wavesoft/CVMWeb/README.md

 # Controlling a running instance

-You can control various parameters even if the VM is still running.
+You can change various parameters while the VM is still running.
+A brief list is shown below:

 ## Execution cap